Build Your Dream Spa!

 The amount of water that passes through a hot tub's plumbing is one of the true tests of a filtration system.
 It is important that all of the water in the hot tub is filtered several times each day.
 Of course, this is most important when you need it the most: when you're sitting inside the hot tub.

-Many hot tubs come with pre-programmed filter cycles.
+Many hot tubs come with pre-programmed hot tub spa filters.
 Depending upon the price of the hot tub and the complexity of its internal control system, you may be able to program your own cycles, or choose one of several pre-set cycles.
-These cycles determine the number of times per day your filtration cycles will activate and the length of each cycle.
+These cycles determine the number of times per day your filter cycles will activate and the length of each cycle.

 During a filtration cycle, the jets in your spa will turn on and water will be rapidly pushed through the filter.
 Filtration cycles are generally set depending upon "bather load" (a measurement of how often you use your hot tub or spa).